 - Airfare (including internal flights) is not included unless otherwise stated and, if included, is economy class unless otherwise stated.

-- Components of the total price including local payments, "resort fees", "national park fees", "trip kitties" and food funds (if applicable) may be payable direct to the supplier on arrival or to your travel consultant prior to your departure.
+- Local payments, "trip kittys" or food funds may apply and may be payable direct to the supplier on arrival or to your travel agent prior to your departure.
 Where applicable, these payments are included in the total price quoted.

 - Gratuities are not included unless otherwise stated.

-- Additional levies, government charges & other applicable fees, including additional taxes, surcharges and visa fees specific to your departure date or flight routing, may apply and are beyond our control.
+- Additional levies, government charges and other applicable fees may apply and are beyond our control.

 - Seasonal surcharges and blackout dates may apply depending on date of travel.

-- Prices shown are for payments made by cash in store or by BPAY.
+- Prices shown are for payments made by cash in store or Bpay.

-- These prices are a guide to the best price and are subject to change without notice, due to matters outside our control, such as adverse currency fluctuations, fuel surcharges, taxes and airfare increases.
-Please enquire for further details..
+- These prices are a guide to the best price.
+Prices are correct as at 17 May 2022 and are subject to change without notice, due to matters outside our control, such as adverse currency fluctuations, fuel surcharges, taxes and airfare increases.
+Please enquire for further details.